 Environmental toxin exposure is a growing health concern.
 Precocious puberty in children and new onset autoimmune disease in adults are just a few of the consequences.
 Below are recommendations to limit our exposures as a community.

-Eat plenty of vegetables.
+- Eat plenty of vegetables.
 Whenever you can, buy food grown without pesticides or with fewer pesticides.
-Look for labels indicating that food is certified organic or transitional organic, grown using Integrated Pest Management, or certified to contain no detected residues.
+Look for labels indicating that food is certified organic, transitional organic, grown using Integrated Pest Management, or certified to contain no detected residues.

-Speak out for a safer food production system.
-Ask your supermarket manager to stock sustainably grown food.
-Write to your representative to urge him/her to pass better pesticide controls and make sustainable farming our nation’s top agricultural priority.
+- Speak out for a safer food production system by asking your supermarket manager to stock sustainably grown food and writing to your representative to urge him/her to pass better pesticide controls and make sustainable farming our nation’s top agricultural priority.